 Outlining the Situation

-In this section, families can mention specific instances in which they’ve noticed the addiction behavior.
-They might cite law enforcement action, test results or even the number of missed days from work.
-Any hard facts that are attributable to the addiction is best placed in this section.
+As you and your family members outline the facts, mention specific instances in which you’ve noticed the addictive behavior.
+Cite things like law enforcement action, test results or even the number of missed days from work.
+Place any hard evidence or negative behavioral outcomes in this section.

 Making It Personal